Baptist History Homepage

 In 1996 he wrote a book about his childhood experiences growing up in Kentucky entitled Hopeful: Back to These Hills.
 He died July 10, 2004 at the age of 82 and is buried in the Oakland Cemetery, Grants Lick, Kentucky.

 Bro.
-Florence attended a Sunday morning service while I was preaching at Faith Baptist Church, Covington, KY in the early 1990s.
+Florence attended a Sunday morning service while I was pastor at Faith Baptist Church, Covington, KY in the early 1990s.
 My mother, my sister Carol, and I attended his funeral in Grants Lick, Kentucky.

 ==========